stat545ubc-2021/mda-mchester/mda_mchester.md

 # **Milestone 2**

-Addressing each research question through manipulating and summarizing the `cancer_sample` data frame.
+The focus of Milestone 2 is to address each research question through manipulating and summarizing the `cancer_sample` data frame.

 ## **Task 1**